anhinga/2020-notes/attention-based-models/transformer-mystery.md

-Note that there was an earlier paper linking a different (and more biorealistic) model of attention to consciousness in mammals: "Towards a Neurobiological Theory of Consciousness" by Francis Crick and Christof Koch in Seminars in the Neurosciences (1990), Volume 2, pages 263–275, https://authors.library.caltech.edu/40352/1/148.pdf
+Note that there was an earlier paper linking a different (and more biorealistic) model of attention to consciousness in mammals: "Towards a Neurobiological Theory of Consciousness" by Francis Crick and Christof Koch, _Seminars in the Neurosciences_ (1990), **2**, pp. 263-275, https://authors.library.caltech.edu/40352/1/148.pdf

-This might make us to have a stronger belief in the premises of "The Consciousness Prior" essay (it is strange that that essay does not reference the Crick-Koch paper; of course, Crick-Koch later started to say that it is more complicated than that, so one might say that they stopped agreeing with their own paper, but I suspect their initial simple and straightforward approach was closer to the true theory, than what they did afterwards).
+This might make us develop a stronger belief in the premises of "The Consciousness Prior" essay (it is strange that that essay does not reference the Crick-Koch paper; of course, Crick-Koch later started to say that it is more complicated than that, so one might say that they stopped agreeing with their own 1990 paper, but I suspect their initial simple and straightforward approach was closer to the true theory, than what they did afterwards).

 ---

+Another hint might come from the theory of Dataflow Matrix Machines.
+We know that if one takes recurrent neural networks and replaces streams of numbers by the streams of vectors on the level of single neurons, this greatly increases expressive power of the resulting formalism.
+E.g. one can use the resulting neural machines as a full-strength general-purpose programming platform with continuously deformable programs, one obtains neural machines which can easily and fluently modify themselves in highly compositional ways, etc.

+The key element of "content-based neural attention" is taking linear combinations of high-dimensional vector, and it is rewritten via matrix multiplication in the context of Transformers.

+Exactly the same thing happens in Dataflow Matrix Machines - linear combinations of high-dimensional vectors, which get rewritten as matrix multiplication.

+Of course, there are differences.
+On one hand, there are a number of features of Dataflow Matrix Machines which are likely to make them more expressive than Transformers (which can be thought of as an important subclass of Dataflow Matrix Machines).
+On the other hand, we know that Transformers are nicely trainable, that the resulting models actually do take advantage of their expressive power, whereas no one has yet established that Dataflow Matrix Machines are nicely trainable in a practical sense.